 Skechers is a highly reputable shoe manufacturer and was bound to make the list.
 The Performance Go Walk is stylish, comfortable, and is extremely well made.

-Using a Resalyte cushioning system, the shoes are not only comfortable to wear, but they are also extremely lightweight, making them suitable to wear for longer periods of times without the user feeling uneasy.
+Using a Resalyte cushioning system, the shoes are not only comfortable to wear, but they’re also extremely lightweight, making them suitable to wear for more extended periods of times without the user feeling uneasy.
 Similarly, with an Ortholite insole, sweat odor won’t be retained.

 What We Like

 Some of the features that significantly caught our attention include its: